-KGCMC plans to relocate the Site E production rock material to the surface tailings facility over a two-year span from 2007 through 2008 using dedicated personnel and trucks.
-KGCMC anticipates recovery of the dewatered till material originally placed at this site from the Mill backslope excavation.
+Removal of Site E is to commense in late summer 2008 and is expected to continue for a two to three year span.
+KGCMC will use dedicated personnel and equipment for the project.
+KGCMC anticipates recovery of the underlying dewatered glacial till material originally placed at this site from the Mill backslope excavation.
 This till material will serve to enhance the barrier layer performance of future reclamation capping efforts.
-Once the rock materials are removed, and the till material is assessed and consolidated as needed, KGCMC expects to utilize the remaining Site E area for the storage of additional reclamation material, minimizing the need for future disturbances in other areas.
+Once the rock materials are removed, the till material will be assessed and consolidated/recontoured as needed.
+KGCMC expects to utilize the remaining Site E area for the storage of additional reclamation material, minimizing the need for future disturbances in other areas.